Aquae Jewels 18K Gold and Diamonds

 Ethical Diamonds, Precious Stones and Materials

-All Diamonds used by Aquae Jewels are natural, sourced from ethical mines.
+All Diamonds used by Aquae Jewels are ethically sourced.
 Each piece comes with a Aquae Jewels certificate authenticity that assures the legal and ethical origins of the stones.

 All pieces from Aquae Jewels are made of 18K full gold ( 750 gold), whether it is white gold, rose gold or yellow gold, with the exception of the limited collection of Gold Vermeil and Sterling Silver pieces.

 Aquae Jewels makes every effort to ensure that diamonds, precious stones and materials are purchased through approved sources.
 The suppliers are encouraged and influenced to operate to similar standards and where reasonably practical are able to trace raw materials back to their origin.

 The company does not knowingly purchase materials (precious stones or metal) from conflict areas.

 Diamond clarity refers to the absence of inclusions and blemishes.
 Evaluating diamond clarity involves determining the number, size, nature and position of the characteristics, and how the affect the appearance of the gem.
 At Aquae Jewels, we use stones with clarity of VS1 or SI2, which gives a very shinny appearance, especially on the smaller gems that are used for most designs from Aquae Jewels.

 Besides the clarity and the color, the 3rd dimension is Cut.
 Diamonds are renowned for their ability to transmit light and sparkle so intensely.
 We often think of a diamond’s cut as shape (round, heart, oval, marquise, pear), but a diamond’s cut grade is really about how well a diamond’s facets interact with light.
 This makes a big difference for brightness and scintillation between Excellent and Poor Cut.
 At Aquae Jewels, we use the gems with Good cut.